ARTICLE 1, APPLICATION FOR MEMBERSHIP

-Section 3: Applications for membership shall be on the form prescribed and entitled “Application for Membership”.
+Section 3: Applications for membership shall be in the form prescribed.
 Applications for renewal of membership shall be submitted by each applicant and shall be accompanied by the payment of the membership fee.
-These applications shall be sent to the WSI Secretary.
+These applications shall be sent to the WSI Treasurer who shall inform the WSI Secretary.

-Section 4: The Secretary shall inform the applicant that she has been admitted to membership of WSI and added to the WSI database.
+Section 4: The Secretary shall ensure that the applicant is informed that she has been admitted to membership of WSI and added to the WSI database.

-Section 3: Any member of WSI dropped from membership because of delinquency may be reinstated upon the filing of a new membership application together with the current fees.
+Section 3: Any member of WSI dropped from membership because of delinquency may be reinstated upon the completion of a new membership application together with the current fees.

 Section 1: Failure by a member to pay the membership fee within six months of the due date in accordance with Article 2, Section 2, shall entail automatic suspension of the member in default.
 Membership shall be conferred upon compliance with the requirements for payment and the suspension will therefore be set aside in accordance with Article 2, Section 3.

 Section 5: At such meeting of WSI the subject of the motion to be expelled shall be given the right to address the meeting.
-The Advisory Board, through the auspices of the Executive Director, shall ensure that such member has been given notice of the proposed motion for expulsion and a short statement of reasons therefore at least one month prior to the meeting so scheduled.
+The Board, through the auspices of the President, shall ensure that such member has been given notice of the proposed motion for expulsion and a short statement of reasons therefore at least one month prior to the meeting so scheduled.

 Section1: All meetings shall be conducted according to Robert’s Rules of Order.